-Spectator and Sunday Times columnist Rod Liddle makes the case for the freedom to offend – with special guest appearances from comedians and fellow journalists.
+Spectator and Sunday Times columnist Rod Liddle makes the case for the freedom to offend.
+Rod will be in conversation with Melanie Phillips.

 Join us for an evening with one of the country’s most provocative and brilliant political commentators as he weighs the importance of free speech to the health of democracy against the right not to be offended.

 As Associate Editor of the Spectator and columnist for the Sunday Times, the Sun and GQ, Rod Liddle is one of the most influential voices in UK media.
 From Trump to Brexit, fat shaming to student politics, his opinions on the way we live now are debated everywhere.